Lewis Pugh Evans: Retirement

 In 1938 he retired from the army but returned to service in the Second World War as a Military Liaison Officer at the Headquarters of the Wales Region.
 He worked with the Special Operations Executive in India.
 He later achieved the rank of brigadier.
 Between October 1947 and January 1951 he was Honorary Colonel of the 16th Battalion, the Parachute Regiment.

 Pugh Evans was Honorary Colonel of the Army Cadet Force in Ceredigion and was for 25 years President of the Aberystwyth Branch of the Royal British Legion.

 He was a Churchwarden at Llanbadarn Fawr, where he now lies buried, and a Justice of the Peace on the local bench as well as Deputy Lieutenant for Cardiganshire and a Freeman of the borough of Aberystwyth.
-Evans was also invested as an Officer of the Venerable Order of the Hospital of St John of Jerusalem.

 He died of a heart attack, aged eighty-one, at Paddington Station, London.